pattytonyoneill/caitlins_crafts/SEO.md

 - 2. _Which online platforms would you find lots of your users?_
      Pinterest, Facebook, Instagram, Twitter
 - 3. _Would you user use social media?_
      Possibly depending on their age they may use Facebook at least.
-Younger people may not use Facebook but other platforms may be used to suplement for them.
+Younger people may not use Facebook but other platforms may be used to supplement for them.
 - 4. _What do your users need?_
     - hand made gifts that are made well.
      _Could you meet the need with useful content?_